History of the Orange Order

-The Orange Institution, better known as the Orange Order, is a Protestant fraternal organisation based in Northern Ireland.
+The Loyal Orange Institution, better known as the Orange Order, is a Protestant fraternal order based in Northern Ireland.
 It has been a strong supporter of Irish unionism and has had close links with the Ulster Unionist Party, which governed Northern Ireland from 1922 to 1972.
-The Institution has lodges throughout Ireland, although it is strongest in the North.
-There are also branches throughout the British Commonwealth (especially in Scotland and Canada), and in the United States.
-In the 20th century, the Institution went into sharp decline outside Northern Ireland and County Donegal.
-Observers have accused the Orange Institution of being a sectarian organisation, due to its goals and its exclusion of Roman Catholics and close relatives of Catholics as members.
+The Orange Order has lodges throughout Ireland, although it is strongest in the North.
+There are also branches throughout the Commonwealth (especially in Scotland and Canada), and in the United States.
+In the 20th century, the organisation went into sharp decline outside Northern Ireland and County Donegal.
 The Order has a substantial fraternal and benevolent component.